When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Types of buttercups

 3. From the very name of peony buttercups, it is clear that their flowers look like small peonies.
-The flowers are quite large, 7 - 10 cm in diameter, terry, the color range is very wide.
+The flowers are quite large, 7 – 10 cm in diameter, double, the color range is very wide.

 4. French buttercups have semi-double flowers, while Persian buttercups are characterized by a very short stem and single or semi-double flowers.